WordPress-Phoenix/wordpress-development-toolkit/docs/best-practices-asset-management.md

 Always register CSS and JavaScript first instead of directly enqueueing them.
 This makes dequeueing easier for other products interacting with your dependency in the environment.

-###### Additionally, always register assets globally.
+###### Always register assets globally

 Never scope a script registration inside `is_admin()` or another check to prevent registration collision.

-#### Store dependency handles in accessible variables and constants

-When registering CSS or JS within a PHP class, always store the asset handle as a class variable.
-When registering a dependency outside a class, define a PHP constant.
+#### Store the string used to register/enqueue an asset in a static class variable or PHP constant

 This allows the entire class and application interact programmatically with the asset, preventing string scavenger hunts across files and easing rename.

 #### Naming dependency handle slugs
 * **This is a global namespace**.
 Be creative, be courteous, be concise, be clear and be defensive.
-* Please don't describe the asset with a postfix like `-js`, `-css`, `-script`, `-style` -- WordPress will add postfixes when printing assets in the DOM, resulting in `something-js-js`.
+* **Please don't use a postfix like `-js`, `-css`, `-script`, `-style`** -- WordPress will add postfixes when printing assets in the DOM, resulting in `something-js-js`.
 However, if a product is called purecss or momentjs, we then use the full slug with repetitive postfix, despite repetion (i.e. `purecss-css`)
-* When appropriate, try to match the filename.
+* **Try to keep parity between filename and dependency string**.
 This makes life easier and applications scale nicer.
+* **Plan for growth: avoid calling dependency "my-product.ext."** Use `-primary`, `-core` or `-main` prefix.
 * Never use WordPress Filters or difficult-to-predict dynamic variables to register asset handles so others may dequeue and register handles with confidence.

 #### Leverage dependency chaining and the `array()` method for `wp_enqueue_*()`